 When both your cumulative higher education GPA and your Cal State East Bay GPA reach 2.00, you are removed from academic probation.

 As authorized by Title 5 of the California Code of Regulations, you may be placed on administrative academic probation for:

-As authorized by Title 5 of the California Code of Regulations, as an undergraduate student on academic probation you will be subject to academic disqualification when:
+As authorized by Title 5 of the California Code of Regulations, undergraduate students on academic probation are subject to academic disqualification when

 As authorized by Title 5 of the California Code of Regulations, if you have been placed on administrative academic probation, you may be disqualified from further attendance if: